 Internet Safety Resources

-Thank you to all who attended our recent Internet Safety Night.
 Below are links that include relevant information about your child's safety on the internet and on cell phones.
-If your kids are online or on your phones, you will want to read up using the links below
+If your kids are online or on cell phones, the information below is beneficial for you.

 Suggestions for Parents:

 - If your kids have a cell phone, ask your internet and cell provider about the options they have for parental monitoring and control.
 Most providers have quite a few different levels of monitoring and control that you can use.
 Many parental control options are not very expensive (some are as low as $5) and can added on your regular service package on a monthly basis..
 Some options allow you to turn off certain phones at certain times of the evening, monitor texts, app usage, etc.